Breathing Problems Solved

 Major Nutrients Guide for Better Body Oxygenation

-Cold shower has always been an indispensable part of the Buteyko method and here is Buteyko How To Self Help Instruction: Cold Shower Benefits and Rules
+Taking cold showers has always been an indispensable part of the Buteyko method.
+Here is a Buteyko How-To : Cold shower benefits and rules.

 Module 13.
 How Focal Infections Keep Body Oxygen Low

-Focal Infections Theory and Buteyko Focal Infections - This module considers the following topics:
+Focal infections theory and Buteyko focal infections – This module considers the following:

-1. Western medical research about focal infections and origins of the focal infection theory (including cavities in teeth, dead or degenerated tonsils, athlete's feet or feet mycosis, worms, helminthes or large intestinal parasites living in humans, and root canals conflicting research
+1. Western medical research about focal infections and origins of the focal infection theory (including cavities in teeth, dead or degenerated tonsils, athlete’s feet or feet mycosis, worms, helminths or large intestinal parasites living in humans, and root canals).

 Module 14.
 Buteyko Cleansing Reactions